MercEzz/quii-go/notes.md

 - When a function returns a pointer to something, you need to make sure you check if it's nil or you might raise a runtime exception - the compiler won't help you here.

 - Useful for when you want to describe a value that could be missing

+## maps

+- A map value is a pointer to a runtime.hmap structure.

+- An interesting property of maps is that you can modify them without passing as an address to it (e.g &myMap)

+- Go has a built-in function delete that works on maps.
+It takes two arguments and returns nothing.
+The first argument is the map and the second is the key to be removed.